 So how do you choose what channel width to use?
 The only difference is whether you have more devices talking at once, at lower speeds, or fewer talking at once, but doing so at higher speeds.
 In the end, it doesn’t make that much of a difference to your throughput, and then it becomes a decision of how many APs you can physically put in the space (and their specific placement in a small auditorium is not too picky, since every AP lights up the entire space).
 12 APs is a good flexible middle ground here, because you can do 12x40MHz channels. or 24x20MHz if the AP supports dual 5GHz radios (such as the Aruba AP-340 or AP-550 series access points), or 6x80MHz and leave the other 6 as spectrum monitors.
 Or adapt as needed.

 Let’s now plan on a full conference load of 500 people, who each brought a laptop, a smartphone, and a tablet. and will be evenly distributed throughout the room (because elbow room and personal space).
-The tablet and the phone will be doing typical low-usage background stuff while the laptop will be doing much heavier usage, let’s say 1 gigabyte per hour (which is roughly equivalent to a 2Mbps video stream – I’m thinking this is something like the Church IT Network conference or the Wireless LAN Pros Conference and they’re all geeks doing geek stuff), and that about 3/4 of them are active, the rest have shut their devices off to minimize distraction.
+The tablet and the phone will be doing typical low-usage background stuff while the laptop will be doing much heavier usage, let’s say 1 gigabyte per hour (which is roughly equivalent to a 2Mbps video stream – I’m thinking this is something like the Church IT Network conference or the Wireless LAN Pros Conference and they’re all geeks doing geek stuff during the conference, and that about 3/4 of them are active, the rest have shut their devices off to minimize distraction.
 I’m also going to plan on these being 2SS MIMO devices, since that’s the overwhelming majority of what’s out there.

 So here’s the breakdown, assuming most clients link up at MCS7 with a standard Gaussian distribution on either side.
 We’re also assuming a 50% net ratio of usable throughput (goodput) to PHY speed.
 Duty cycle is how much of the available airtime is used for this load – you want to try and stay under about 60% to accommodate for neighbor interference, etc. Much above that and performance really starts to suffer.
-These calculations are based on an excel sheet that I have, but it’s a little rough around the edges, so I haven’t shared it here.
+These calculations are based on an Excel sheet that I have, but it’s a little rough around the edges, so I haven’t shared it here.
 Hit me up and I can send it to you.

 And this is where things get a bit counterintuitive (as they often do with Wi-Fi): You’re slightly better off here going with fewer APs at 80 MHz than you are with more APs at 20 MHz – but if you lose an AP or a channel due to failure or radar hit, you lose a lot more capacity when using the wider channels.
 In any case, you can see that all you actually need for this room is a gigabit switch with a 10G uplink, and a decently fat pipe to the internet.
 You also need at least a /21 IP address space (but probably a good idea to go to /20 or even /19 to accommodate for MAC randomization).
 You also want to plan on sufficient AP capacity outside the space for devices to transition to during breaks and whatnot, but they won’t need nearly as much airtime capacity as those devices are not going to be using it as heavily as the laptops.